-Last year I decided to incorporate making slime into our Good Friday and Easter Sunday services.
+Last year I decided to incorporate making slime into our Good Friday and Easter Sunday services with an Easter object lesson.
 The kids were so into making slime at the time that I knew it would hold their attention while teaching them a story many of them had heard a few times.
 I am shocked that kids are still so into making slime this year.
 I thought I would share what we did last year in our services for anyone looking for a fresh way to share the Easter story with their kids.

 Easter Object Lesson for Good Friday Message (Black and Red Slime)